frederic-perez/AmE-dictionary/data/idioms.md

 __cock in the henhouse__ The only male in an all-female environment. _Getting a male teacher is a big deal when you go to an all-girls school!
 Finally, a cock in the henhouse!_
 __cock of the walk__ [:scroll: In animal husbandry, an enclosed yard or a pen is known as a walk.
 A rooster who rules a roost is, literally, a cock of the walk.]
 A person who behaves in an arrogant and domineering manner in a group. _The deputy manager was cock of the walk until the new manager arrived.
 He loved acting cock of the walk and ordering everyone about._
 __cock one’s head__ :two::hammer: _She cocked her head to the sound of a locomotive._
-__code of silence__ The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor.
+__code of silence__ :two: The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor. _There are parts of the city where the code of silence is so strong that police don’t even bother questioning the residents there._
 __cold call__
 __cold feet__ :three::hammer:
 __cold fish__ :two: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
 Someone who shows no emotion and comes across as unfriendly or disinterested.
 Someone who has very little emotions, who is regarded as hard-hearted and unfeeling. _The manager decided not to hire Bill as the store greeter because he came across like a cold fish during the interview._
 __collect (one’s) thoughts__ To pause and think before speaking or taking action. _Can I please just have a second to collect my thoughts before I respond?_
-__collect (one’s) wits__ To try to calm oneself and think clearly and rationally. _Take a moment to collect your wits, then tell us how the accident happened._
+__collect (one’s) wits__ :two: To try to calm oneself and think clearly and rationally. _Take a moment to collect your wits, then tell us how the accident happened._
-__collect dust__ To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._
+__collect dust__ :two: To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._ _Why do you want another video game console?
+You already have three collecting dust under the television!_
 __come across__ :four::hammer:
 __come again?__ :two::hammer:
 __come and go__
 __come clean__ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._
-__come close to blows__ To nearly devolve into a physical fight.
+__come close to blows__ :two: To nearly devolve into a physical fight. _Shopping on Black Friday can be so frenetic and crazy that many customers come close to blows with one another!_
 __come down the pike__ :dart: Appear, become prominent, as in _He was the best writer to come down the pike in a long time._ The noun pike here is short for “turnpike” or “road.” _You should take this job offer—who knows when another will come down the pike?_
 __come into play__ To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
 __come into question__ To become doubted, scrutinized, or a matter of serious discussion.